bohuie/usageAnalysis/src/process_mining/README.md

 ##### Input Data Files

 The output.csv generated from process_minine.R is required to put under working directory. output_clustered.csv will be generated showing the clustering of each student based on k value. output_clustered_cleaned.csv will be generated to drop the filtered out statistically insignificant actions.

+#### alternative_clustering.r

+Generates markov plot, frequency histogram, and frequency heat map.
+Clustered by grade group, using action_code as events.

+#### cluster_gradefluctuations.r

+Generates markov plot, frequency histogram, and frequency heat map.
+Clustered by grade fluctuation from Midterms to Final (MT1 to MT2, then MT2 to Final, depending on code) with threshold of 5%, using srl_subcategory as events.

+#### clusterbeforedrop.r

+Generates markov plot to show clustering by behavior before and after z-score filtering (insignificant z_scores being dropped).

+#### fluctuations_byaction.r

+Generates markov plot, frequency histogram, and frequency heat map.
+Clustered by grade fluctuation from Midterms to Final (MT1 to MT2, then MT2 to Final, depending on code) with threshold of 5%, using action_code as events.

+#### srl_subcategory_clustering.r

+Generates markov plot, frequency histogram, and frequency heat map.
+Clustered by grade group, using srl_subcategory as events.

+#### checkZscore.py

+Verifies correct z_score calculation in clustering.R.